There are four types of applications you can fill out to become registered:

 - Is able to directly supervise the practice and be able to immediately and physically intervene with no delay in patient care.

-Those eligible for the general register will have graduated from an approved education program and have passed the Provincial Registration Examination within one year of their graduation date.
+Those eligible for the general register will have graduated from an approved education program and have passed the registration exam within one year of their graduation date.